 Many variations of the game exist, sometimes incorporating additional elements that may or may not be properly balanced against the usual three.
 For example, "Fire" may beat rock, paper, and scissors alike (but can only be played once) while "Water" beats "Fire" but loses to everything else (and can be played at any time).
 You can also modify the game by swapping in different gestures, such as the full-body "Bear, Hunter, Ninja". ("Bear eats Ninja.")

-Anyway, the simple and almost childlike qualities of the game make it a prime tool for a random Anti-Climax.
+Any way it's played, the simple and almost childlike qualities of the game make it a prime tool for a random Anti-Climax.
 Few things cause the tension to fall apart like the heroes suddenly deciding a tense issue by playing games.

 Not to be confused with Elemental Rock-Paper-Scissors, or Tactical Rock-Paper-Scissors, both of which describe a similar "X beats Y beats Z beats X" situation.
 Poor, Predictable Rock is when someone devotes themselves to one of the three options for any conceivable scenario.
 Scissors Cuts Rock is when a side on the losing end of a matchup manages to win despite its disadvantage.